PostHog/posthog.com/contents/blog/measuring-feature-success.md

 ## Defining feature success

-Measuring feature success starts after deciding to work on a feature.
 We decide to build a feature based on quantitative and qualitative feedback combined with our thoughts on what’s best.
 Once we decide to build a feature, we start to judge its success based on if it:

 1. Solves a user problem.
 Key to this is understanding and defining users’ problems, then figuring out ways to solve them that fit with the product and business.
 2. Is actually used.
 No matter how good you think your feature is, if it doesn’t get used, it isn’t benefitting users.

-Feature success is the process of enabling, measuring, and evaluating both of these.
+Feature success is the process of enabling, measuring, and evaluating the combination of the above points.
 It is planning for how to develop a successful feature, a system for measuring its ongoing usage, and a process for evaluating its success.

 ## How we measure feature success at PostHog

 Measuring feature success at PostHog is a multi-step process that goes hand-in-hand with our release process.
 The multi-step approach to feature success ensures we are building the right solution and that users actually care and use the solution we are building.

-To help you connect this to reality, we will follow along with how one of our engineers, [Yakko](/handbook/company/team), recently built, measured, and evaluated [sampling](/docs/product-analytics/sampling).
+To help you connect this to reality, we will follow along with how one of our engineers, [Yakko](/handbook/company/team), recently built, measured, and evaluated one of our new features: [sampling](/docs/product-analytics/sampling).

 > **What is sampling?** The sampling feature speeds up queries by analyzing a portion of the data and extrapolating the results.